CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 13. Only thieves can counter, other criminals can not.

-14. Auto-clicking Casino machines are not allowed; however, you can still auto-click mining.
+14. Auto-clicking/macroing Casino machines are not allowed; however, you can still auto-click mining.

 15. You can't build in mining areas.